NIT-Hamirpur-NITH/tipsNtricks/README.md

 **Want to contribute**

 We would be happy to see your contribution to the list.
-The steps for contribution are
+The steps for contribution are:

 1. Fork the repository (by clicking the fork button above)
 2. Clone the repository to your system using the link that is generated after forking.
 3. Make those awesome changes.
 Commit them.